 Stuart Chambers joined the Board as Chairman designate on 27 January 2014 and became Chairman on 1 March 2014.
 He brings a strong track record and a wealth of board and executive experience both in the UK and globally.
+He was appointed to the Rexam PLC Board as Chairman and independent non executive director in February 2012.
 Up to 2009, he was the Group Chief Executive of Nippon Sheet Glass Group, which acquired Pilkington plc in 2006, where he was Chief Executive.
 Prior to the glass industry, Stuart held a number of senior positions at Mars, Inc., having previously spent ten years in several European roles at Royal Dutch Shell plc.
-He has also served in the past as a nonexecutive director on three other plc boards and chaired three remuneration committees.
+He has also served in the past as a non executive director on three other plc boards and chaired three remuneration committees

 Mike Muller was one of the founders of ARM.
 Before joining the Group, he was responsible for hardware strategy and the development of portable products at Acorn Computers.
 He was previously at Orbis Computers.
 At ARM he was VP, Marketing from 1992 to 1996 and EVP, Business Development until October 2000 when he was appointed Chief Technology Officer.
 In October 2001, he was appointed to the Board.